National Police Agency (Taiwan): Ranks

+Equipment

+Aside from firearms, police officers are also equipped with Non-lethal weapon such as batons, Pepper Spray and Tasers.

 History

-The current police service in Taiwan traces its roots back to police forces established in Taiwan during Japanese colonial rule, as well as police services established in Mainland China during the early 20th Century.
+The current police service in Taiwan traces its roots back to police forces established in Taiwan during Japanese colonial rule, as well as police services established in mainland China during the early 20th century.

-The ROC's law enforcement system built upon the foundations laid down during the Qing Dynasty with the establishment of the Peking Public Inspection Headquarters in 1902.
-Following the overthrow of the Qing Dynasty and the establishment of the Republic in 1912, a National Police Department was established under the auspices of the Ministry of the Interior.
-This early centralized system consisted of a national headquarters in the capital, provincial police administrations for each province, police departments and bureaus at the municipal and county level respectively.
+The ROC's law enforcement system was built upon the foundations laid down during the Qing dynasty with the establishment of the Peking Public Inspection Headquarters in 1902.
+Following the overthrow of the Qing dynasty and the establishment of the Republic in 1912, a National Police Department was established under the auspices of the Ministry of the Interior.
+This early centralized system consisted of a national headquarters in the capital, provincial police administrations for each province, police departments and bureaus at the municipal and county level, respectively.
 This system was extended to Taiwan following its transfer to ROC control in 1947, two years after the close of hostilities in World War II, though the basic system from the Japanese era was retained.

 In 1972, to streamline organizational costs, the National Police Department was merged with the Taiwan Police Administration to form the new National Police Agency (NPA).

 The first 4 Directors-General of NPA, between 1972 and 1990, were active general officers transferred from Army or Marine Corps: